OpenNebula/website/content/product/operation_references/opennebula_services_configuration/fireedge.md

 ![fireedge_sunstone_card_datatable](/images/sunstone_card_datatable.png)

-This configuration could be modified in the `/etc/one/fireedge/sunstone/views/sunstone-server.conf` file modifying the parameter `rowStyle`.
-See [table below](fireedge#fireedge-sunstone-configuration).
+This configuration could be modified in the `/etc/one/fireedge/sunstone/sunstone-server.conf` file modifying the parameter `rowStyle`.
+[See this table](fireedge#fireedge-sunstone-configuration).

 Moreover, Suntone has the capacity to show the detail of a resource in a full screen mode or in a split mode: